Burja: Slovenian Wines with Character

 Reading Time: 2 minutes

-We’ve spent significant time traveling and tasting through the Ex-Yugoslavian region.
-For some reason, we have put very little focus on Slovenia.
-After finishing our book Cracking Croatian Wine, we decided to make a week-long tasting trip through Goriška Brda, Kras, and Vipava Valley.
-Our tasting trip through Western Slovenia yielded many gems and exceeded our already high expectations.
-The quality of winemaking is outstanding and several producers are on par with some of the world’s best.
+After releasing Cracking Croatian Wine, we decided to make a week-long tasting trip through Goriška Brda, Kras, and Vipava Valley.
+Our tasting trip through western Slovenia yielded many gems and exceeded our already high expectations.
+The quality of winemaking is outstanding, and several producers are on par with some of the world’s best.

-Burja is located in the beautiful Vipavska Dolina (Vipava Valley).
-It’s a corridor that connects Western and Central Europe.
-Because of its proximity to the Adriatic, Vipava experiences a sub-Mediterranean Climate.
-It’s a prime region for wine grape growing and several producers are taking advantage of this, including Burja.
+A minimal-intervention producer that works with indigenous varieties, the Burja Winery is located in the south of Vipavska Dolina (Vipava Valley).
+Because of its proximity to the Adriatic, Vipava experiences a sub-Mediterranean climate.
+It’s a prime region for wine grape cultivation and several producers are taking advantage of this.

 Burja white wines are an excellent gateway into the world of orange wines.
-These wines are lightly macerated and don’t have the big tannins that can scare away many casual drinkers.
-We didn’t get a chance to taste the reserve wines from Burja but judging from the entry-level and mid-range wines below, they are probably outstanding.
+These wines are lightly macerated and don’t have the big tannins that can sometimes scare casual drinkers away.
+We didn’t get a chance to taste the reserve wines from Burja but judging from the entry-level and mid-range wines, they are probably outstanding.

 Exotic Wine Travel’s Picks